metomi/rose/sphinx/api/configuration/metadata.rst

          Specify a logical expression using the Rose :ref:`mini-language <app-meta-mini-lang>` to validate the
          value of the current setting with respect to other settings.
 If the logical expression evaluates to true, the system will issue a warning.
-E.g.:
+It is a slightly different usage of the ``fail-if`` functionality which can do things like warn of deprecated content, e.g.:

          .. code-block:: rose

             warn-if=True;

-         This would always evaluate ``True`` and give a warning if the setting is present.
+         would always evaluate ``True`` and give a warning if the setting is present.

          See the associated setting :rose:conf:`fail-if` for examples of logical expressions that may be added.